alexbfree/thesis/src/chapter-7.md

 Obstacles to Better Human Data Relations and Resulting Insights
 ---------------------------------------------------------------

-I have identified the following high level obstacles to better HDR:
+In this section I will describe the high level obstacles to better HDR, in four sections.
+These are arranged into six groupings.
+The first four groupings correspond to the six wants identified in Chapter 6.
+Two additional groupings have been included to cover more general human and technical challenges that affect all endeavours in this space:

+- 7.3.1: Obstacles to Data Awareness & Understanding
+- 7.3.2: Obstacles to Data Useability
+- 7.3.3: Obstacles to Ecosystem Transparency (including visible data & transparent processes)
+- 7.3.4: Obstacles Ecosystem Negotiability (encompassing individual oversight and involvement) decision-making)
+- 7.3.5: General Human Challenges
+- 7.3.6: General Technical Challenges

 [Add diagram here]

 ### Data Awareness & Understanding

-##### Obstacle 1: Data Legibility
+#### Obstacle 1: Data Legibility

 People struggle to relate to data.
 It is not relatable because it is complex, not presented as meaningful information, and not easily interpretable as information.
 They lack tools to gain insights.
+To overcome this obstacle, more work is needed to make data relatable and to provide tools that can deliver valuable meaning and insights.

 #### Insight 1: Life Information Makes Data Relatable